Antinomia2/bisf/README.md

 ### Portfolio Analysis

 The notebook constructs mean-variance portfolios over the first 108 months of data using daily `Close` prices.
-Returns and covariance are annualized with 252 trading days.
-The portfolio universe is the six ETFs only; `^GSPC` and `ff3.csv` are excluded.

 Two approaches are implemented: